kendemu/Client/Plugin/KinectV2/README.md

 KinectV2

 ## Overview
- Client side service provider of the Sample project to move avator with KinectV2, as Visual Studio 2013 C++ project.
+ Client side service provider of the Sample project to move SIGVerse avator with KinectV2, as Visual Studio 2013 C++ project.

 ## Description
  Client side service provider of the Sample project to move avator with KinectV2, as Visual Studio 2013 C++ project.